rwvosTUD/DragonfliesAndDrones/README.md

 ## Repository overview
 This repository contains two main folders:
 - *Code*: containing all relevant scripts to setup, optimize and evaluate agents in our pursuit-evasion scenarios using deep reinforcement learning in Pytorch and Ray RLlib.
+This folder also contains a yaml & requirements.txt file to replicate the conda environment.
+Note that the Pytorch version was chosen to correspond with CUDA 12.1.
 - *Visualizations*: containing visualized confrontations between our optimized agents and insect recordings across a selection of system configurations.
 Files are made with plotly and are of HTML format, downloading is required for proper viewing.

 ### Visualizations